Vacay Disc Golf!

 -Since it's a mostly open course, some of the "fairways" are real close to each other.
 7, 8, and 9 in particular.

-Other Thoughts: Some signage directing you to the next holes would be helpful if you don't have a map.
+Other Thoughts: This is one of the nicest parks I've seen.
+Super large and lots of stuff to do other than disc golf.
+Scenery wise it's awesome.
+Some signage directing you to the next holes would be helpful if you don't have a map.
 Hole 5 is across the street from 4 on the other side of the fence, and as other folks have said.
 It's a decent hike between 9 and 10.
 I prefer my courses to have a nice out and back design, but that's a personal preference I don;t think counts as a negative.
 On the whole, this was a great course.
 It's about 30 minutes outside of Virginia Beach in the middle of farmlands, but it's worth the trek for sure if you are down there.

 Pros: This course has a nice variety of open holes, long and short holes, and some wooded holes.
 It is in a beautiful park and it wraps around the edges of the park so that there is little distraction from others at the park that are not playing disc golf.
 I have played this course several times this year and there is rarely a lot of others playing so there is no waiting.
 Most of the time i play there is actually only a few other people playing.
 Me and my girlfriend played there on fathers day and that was the most people we had seen there so far.
 This has become our favorite course in the hampton roads area!
 There are picnic areas throughout the park if you need to take a break and eat and bathrooms here too.
 I highly recommend spending some time in this beautiful and uncrowded park throwing some disc!